A Simple and Fast Algorithm for L1-norm Kernel PCA: Introduction

-In this paper, we combine these two approaches for the variance maximization version of $L_1$-norm PCA (which is not the same as minimizing the reconstruction error with respect to the $L_1$-norm).
-In other words, we tackle a kernel version of $L_1$-norm PCA.
-Unlike $L_2$-norm kernel PCA, the kernel version of $L_1$-norm PCA is a hard problem in that it is not only non-convex but also non-smooth.
-However, through a reformulation, we make it a geometrically interpretable problem where the goal is to minimize the $L_2$-norm of a vector subject to a linear constraint involving the $L_1$-norm terms.
-For this reformulated problem, we present a "fixed point" type algorithm that iteratively computes a -1,1 weight for each data point based on the kernel matrix and previous weights.
+In this paper, we combine the two approaches for the variance maximization version of $L_1$-norm PCA.
+In what follows, we always refer to the variance maximization version of $L_1$-norm PCA which is not the same as minimizing reconstruction error with respect to the $L_1$-norm.
+Compared to $L_2$-norm kernel PCA, the kernel version of $L_1$-norm PCA is a hard problem in that it is not only non-convex but also non-smooth.
+However, through a novel reformulation, we convert it to a geometrically interpretable problem where the objective is to minimize the $L_2$-norm of a vector subject to a linear constraint consisting of terms involving the $L_1$-norm.
+For the reformulated problem, we present a \enquote{fixed point} type algorithm that iteratively computes a weight of $-1$ or $1$ for each observation using the kernel matrix and previous weights.
 We show that the kernel trick is applicable to this algorithm.
-Moreover, we prove the efficiency of our algorithm through a convergence analysis.
-We show that our algorithm converges in a finite number of steps and the objective values decrease with a linear rate.
-Lastly, we computationally investigate the robustness of our algorithm and illustrate its use for outlier detection.
+Moreover, we prove that the algorithm converges to a local optimal solution in a finite number of steps and the sequence of objective values converges at a linear rate.
+In numerical experiments, we computationally investigate the robustness of the algorithm and introduce an application to outlier detection.
+We also provide a runtime comparison to other robust kernel PCA algorithms and $L_2$-norm kernel PCA.

 Our work has the following contributions. \begin{enumerate} \item[1.]
-We are the first to present a model and an algorithm for $L_1$-norm kernel PCA.
-While $L_2$-norm kernel PCA has been widely used, a kernel version of $L_1$-norm PCA has never been studied before.
-In this work, we show that the kernel trick which made $L_2$-norm kernel PCA successful is also applicable for $L_1$-norm kernel PCA.
+We provide a novel reformulation of $L_1$-norm kernel PCA and present an iterative algorithm based on the geometric interpretation of the reformulated problem.
+This approach is not specific to $L_1$-norm kernel PCA but can be applied to a more general problem.
+Particularly, its application to $L_2$-norm PCA results in Power iteration \cite{golub2012matrix}.

 \item[2.]
-We provide a rate of convergence analysis for our $L_1$-norm kernel PCA algorithm.
+We not only prove convergence but also provide a rate of convergence analysis.
 Although many algorithms have been proposed for $L_1$-norm PCA, none of them provided a rate of convergence analysis.
-The work shows that our algorithm achieves a linear rate of convergence by exploiting the structure of the problem.
+We stress that our analysis is for the kernel version which clearly covers $L_1$-norm PCA.
+Through a novel analysis, we show that the algorithm attains a linear rate of convergence.